tc39/proposal-decorators/README.md

 ## Changes from the existing class features proposals

-The only change made here is from `kind: "property"` to `kind: "behavior"` for accessor and method definitions.
+The only change made here is from `kind: "property"` to `kind: "accessor"` and `kind: "method"` for accessor and method definitions respectively.
 The reason for the change is that the same form of MemberDescriptor is used for both public methods/accessors and private methods/accessors, differing only in the type of the `key`.
 Using the kind `"property"` would give the misleading impression that these private things are properties, which they are not.
-The name `"behavior"` is just a strawman; I'd be happy to hear other suggestions.
+These names are just a strawman; there's no particular reason to differentiate at this level, for one, as it's redundant with the property descriptor.

 ## Taxonomy of possibilities and semantic sketch